Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models: Limitations

 \section{Limitations}

 We study \task using public code data that is not originally designed for this task.
-In practice, the code data that their owners care about may contain core algorithms that are not publicly available, making it difficult to collect them for the study of \task.
+In practice, the code data that their owners care about may not be publicly available, making it difficult to collect them for the study of \task.
 For such cases, it is difficult to assess the performance of \ours based on the results reported in this paper.